Dominique du Toit

-Dominique du Toit (born 19 May 1997) is an Australian rugby union player.
+Dominique du Toit (born 19 May 1997) is an Australian rugby league player.
+She previously represented Australia in rugby sevens.
+She joined the Cronulla-Sutherland Sharks during the 2024 NRLW season, making her debut in round 7 against the Sydney Roosters.

 Career

+Rugby union

 Du Toit was born in Maronderra, Zimbabwe.
 She has represented Australia at the 2014 Summer Youth Olympics and the Commonwealth Youth Games.
 She also competed at the 2015 Pacific Games in Papua New Guinea.

 Du Toit made her debut for the Australian sevens team at the 2016 USA Women's Sevens in Atlanta.
 She was selected for the Australian squad for the 2016 Olympics as an injury reserve.

 Du Toit was named in the Australia squad for the Rugby sevens at the 2020 Summer Olympics.
-The team came second in the pool round but then lost to Fiji 14-12 in the quarterfinals.
+The team came second in the pool round but then lost to Fiji 14–12 in the quarterfinals.

 In 2022, Du Toit won a gold medal with the Australian sevens team at the 2022 Commonwealth Games in Birmingham.
 She was a member of the Australian team that won the 2022 Sevens Rugby World Cup held in Cape Town, South Africa in September 2022.

+She was named in the Australian squad for the 2024 Summer Olympics in Paris.

+Rugby league

+Du Toit signed with the Cronulla-Sutherland Sharks for the 2024 NRLW season.